Skip to content

 The hub admin doesn't manage the partner's keys.
 The hub admin registers a subject DN patternCN=*.partner-corp.com,O=Partner Corp — and the hub trusts any cert with that subject signed by the partner's registered CA. A new workload gets a fresh cert and works on the first try.
 A retired workload's cert eventually expires; nothing to revoke on our side.

-When a financial counterparty asks "how do you authenticate workload-to-workload calls?", the answer "mTLS, with cert-bound access tokens, conforming to RFC 8705" is a sentence that ends a meeting.
-"Shared secret in an Authorization header, please rotate it every 90 days" is the start of a much longer conversation.
+When a financial counterparty asks how you authenticate workload-to-workload calls, the answer "mTLS, with cert-bound access tokens, conforming to RFC 8705" ends the meeting.
+Proposing a shared secret with a 90-day rotation schedule is the start of a much longer conversation.

 If you have a partner integration that's currently shared-secret and you've been waiting for a moment to upgrade it, this is the moment.
 Request access and we'll walk you through the cert binding on both sides.